Look who’s coming to . . .

 On Saturday 23 March

-Sam Willis, TV historical adventurer and his fearless companion, James Daybell, professor extraordinaire, begin the day with a thrilling journey of historical discovery via entirely unexpected subjects.
+Sam Willis, TV historical adventurer and his fearless companion, James Daybell, professor extraordinaire, begin the day with an exhilarating journey of historical discovery via entirely unexpected subjects.
 Then Prue Leith, restaurateur, chef, journalist, cookery writer, novelist and presenter/judge of Channel 4`s The Great British Bake Off talks about her astonishing life and career.
 A beautifully illustrated talk by Robin Ravilious will demonstrate just why James Ravilious is considered one of the greatest photographers of English rural life.
 The festival’s Great Read is The Librarian, the latest novel by the best-selling author, Salley Vickers, who will talk about the joy of reading, the power of the written word and the key role of libraries in our society.
 And the evening sees a world premiere with everyone’s favourite story-teller, Michael Morpurgo, reading from one of his most personal and thrilling books, In the Mouth of the Wolf.

 On Sunday 24 March